TheMaddoxJ/PasswordGenerator/README.md

-# 03 JavaScript: Password Generator
+# 03 JavaScript: Password Generator - Maddox Johnson

 ## Task

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week's Challenge requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## User Story